Diyckstra/terraform-provider-deyckstra/website/docs/r/network_acl_rule.md

 * `from_port` - (Optional) The from port to match.
 * `to_port` - (Optional) The to port to match.
 * `icmp_type` - (Optional) ICMP protocol: The ICMP type, e.g., -1
-    * _Constraints_: Required if specifying ICMP for the protocol
+    * _Constraints:_ Required if specifying ICMP for the protocol
 * `icmp_code` - (Optional) ICMP protocol: The ICMP code, e.g., -1
-    * _Constraints_: Required if specifying ICMP for the protocol
+    * _Constraints:_ Required if specifying ICMP for the protocol

 ~> **Note** If the value of `protocol` is `-1` or `all`, the `from_port` and `to_port` values will be ignored and the rule will apply to all ports.